jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-3-hello-content-delivery-api.md

 In this exercise you will look at the [Umbraco Content Delivery API](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api) integrated directly into your Astro project using JavaScript `fetch` requests.

-This is a quick exercise to observe a direct Content Delivery API integration via a simple `fetch` request.
+This is a quick exercise to simply **observe** a direct Content Delivery API integration via a simple `fetch` request.

 This has been preconfigured for you in the example file `fetch-example.astro` in the `/blog` directory.

+_Note: There is no code to implement in this exercise._

 ### Open the Fetch Example File